westonstearns/Kaggle-Python-Tutorial/chapter2.md

-#Create the target and features numpy arrays: target, features
+#Create the target and features numpy arrays: target, features_one